zowe/docs-site/docs/user-guide/mvd-using.md

 # Using the Zowe Application Framework

-the Zowe Application Framework provides the ability to create application plug-ins.
+The Zowe Application Framework provides the ability to create application plug-ins.
 For more information, see [Exending the Zowe Application Framework](mvd-extendingzlux.md).

 ## Navigating the Zowe Desktop